Private Alternative Loans

 Through the generosity of the Associated Students, Alumni Association and the Foundation at CSUSB, students may borrow up to 100% of tuition costs.
 The Bailey emergency loan, which is available for other non-tuition expenses, is available for up to $600.

 Emergency loans are available throughout the school year.
 Repayment of the loan is due by the last lecture day of each term.
 Any student who has completed the registration process at CSUSB and has at least a 2.5 GPA may apply.
-Students must apply online at the Students Accounts-Emergency Loan website.
+You must apply online at the Students Accounts-Emergency Loan site.

 M. Jeanne Hogenson International Student Loan Program

 The Associated Students of CSUSB established the International Student Loan Fund so that international students may borrow a maximum of $500 in short-term emergency loans.
 Any enrolled international student with an F-1 visa is eligible.
 A letter of recommendation must be obtained from the Director of International Student Services.
-Repayment arrangements are made through the CSUSB Office of Financial Aid and Scholarships where applications for the loans are available.
+Repayment arrangements are made through the CSUSB Student Financial Services where applications for the loans are available.